 As iPhone displays have gotten larger, the days when using only one finger to perform most tasks are generally over.
 However, it's still possible, at least in some respects, with Reachability.
-When activated, the Accessibility feature lets you reach items at the top of the mobile device by swiping down on the bottom edge of the screen to bring the top into reach.
+When activated, this Accessibility feature lets you reach items at the top of the mobile device by swiping down on the screen's bottom edge to bring the top into reach.
 Here's how to use it on iOS 15 and all the best iPhones.